Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Requirements Summary

 This section consists of a summary table that displays the aggregate count of requirements in the system broken-down by importance (on the x-axis) and status (on the y-axis).
 This allows the product manager to determine how many critical vs. low priority enhancements are waiting to be implemented, vs. actually being implemented.
 In addition, it makes a distinction between those requirements simply requested and those actually planned for implementation, so the product manager can see what the backlog is between the customer's demands, and the plan in place.
-Clicking on the "***View Details***" button at the top of the table simply brings up a detail graph that you can customize by selecting the axes.
+Clicking on the "***View Details***" button at the top of the table takes you to the Requirement list page.
 Clicking on the individual values in the cells will display the requirements list with the filter set to match the importance and status of the value.

 ## Release Task Progress